sertannavdann/CSPSimulation/README.md

 ### Simulation for Rock, Paper, Scissors, Lizard, Spock

-rockPaperScissors.cpp will randomize selection for computer1 and computer2.
+\n rockPaperScissors.cpp will randomize selection for computer1 and computer2.
-selection will be between Rock, Paper, Scissors, Lizard, Spock.
+\n Selection will be between Rock, Paper, Scissors, Lizard, Spock.

-When the game is over it will start again until it reaches the "best of 3".
+\n When the game is over it will start again until it reaches the "best of 3".

 <img src="/images/1.png" width="300" height="200">